bfrg/vim-qf-preview/README.md

 # vim-qf-preview

-A plugin for the quickfix and location list windows to quickly preview the file with the quickfix item under the cursor in a popup window.
+A plugin for the quickfix and location list window to quickly preview the file with the quickfix item under the cursor in a popup window.

 **Note:** Plugin requires at least Vim `8.1.2250`.